A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \section{Review of Cognitive Biases}

 In this section, we cover a selection of twenty cognitive biases.
 For all of them, we include a short description including an example of a study demonstrating the bias and its proposed explanation.
 We pay particular attention to their potential effect on the interpretability of rule learning results, which has not been covered in previous works.
-For all cognitive biases we also suggest a debiasing technique that could be effective in aligning the perceived plausibility of the rule with its objective plausibility.
+Figure~\ref{fig:overview} shows a high-level overview of the results of our analysis.
+The figure organizes the surveyed biases according to the primary affected element of rule models, ranging from conditions (literals) as the basic building block, to entire rules and rule models.
+The second perspective conveyed in the figure relates to the underlying mechanism of the biases.

-In a recent scientometric survey of research on cognitive biases in information systems \citep{DBLP:conf/ecis/FleischmannABH14}, no papers are mentioned that aim at machine learning.
-For general information systems research, the authors claim that ``most articles' research goal [is] to provide an explanation of the cognitive bias phenomenon rather than to develop ways and strategies for its avoidance or targeted use".
-In contrast, our review aims at advancement of the field beyond explanation of applicable phenomena, by discussing specific debiasing techniques.
+In a recent scientometric survey of research on cognitive biases in information systems \citep{DBLP:conf/ecis/FleischmannABH14}, no articles are mentioned that aim at machine learning.
+For general information systems research, the authors claim that ``most articles' research goal [is] to provide an explanation of the cognitive bias phenomenon rather than to develop ways and strategies for its avoidance or targeted use''.
+In contrast, our review aims at the advancement of the field beyond the explanation of applicable phenomena, by also discussing specific debiasing techniques.

+For all cognitive biases, we thus suggest a debiasing technique that could be effective in aligning the perceived plausibility of the rule with its objective plausibility.
+While we include a description only of the most prominent debiasing strategies for each bias, it is possible that some of the debiasing strategies may be more general and could be effective for multiple biases.

+The utility of this article for the reader would increase if concrete proposals for debiasing machine learning (rule learning) results were included.
+However, there is a paucity of applicable work on debiasing techniques applied specifically to machine learning (or directly on rule learning), and the invention of a rule-learning-specific debiasing technique for each of the twenty surveyed biases is out of the scope of this article.
+We, therefore, decided to introduce only one debiasing technique developed specifically for rule learning, choosing an approach that is to our knowledge the most well studied.

+We chose the ``frequency format'' debiasing method, which has been documented to reduce the number of bias-induced judgment errors across a variety of different tasks as supported by a body of psychological studies.
+We adapted this method for rule learning and used in a user study reported in \cite{furnkranz2019cognitive}.
+Since then, it has been subject of at least one other user study focused specifically on debiasing methods for rule learning.
+This method is introduced already in Section~\ref{ss:reprh} in the context of the motivating Linda problem and the representativeness heuristic.
+However, since it provides a way for expressing rule confidence and rule support, it is primarily intended as a debiasing method for the base rate neglect (Section~\ref{ss:baseratefallacy}) and the insensitivity to sample size (Section~\ref{ss:ins}).
+The proposed generalized adaptation to rule learning also adopts recommendations from psychological research for addressing the misunderstanding of \emph{'and'} (Section~\ref{ss:misunderstandingAnd}).